csiro-robotics/iSICE/README.md

 For easiness of use, we only use common python packages so that users can run our code with less difficulty.
 If you do not have anaconda installed, you can either install anaconda or its lighter version miniconda, or use python virtual environment.
 In case of python virtual environment, the packages can be installed with `pip`.
 Please see [here](https://pip.pypa.io/en/stable/cli/pip_install) for details.

 Note that we have evaluated our code with PyTorch 1.9.0.
 However, there should not be problem with other versions released after PyTorch 0.4.0.
-The above command will provide GPU support via CUDA which by default supports CPU.
+The above command will provide GPU support via CUDA which supports CPU by default.